aramis-lab/clinica/docs/Pipelines/T1_Volume.md

 - `--tissue_classes`: a list of integers (possible values range from 1 to 6) that indicates the tissue classes to save after segmentation (in order: gray matter (GM), white matter (WM), cerebrospinal fluid (CSF), bone, soft-tissue, air/background).
 Default value is: `1, 2, 3` (GM, WM and CSF are saved).
 - `--dartel_tissues`: a list of integers (possible values range from 1 to 6) that indicates the tissue classes to use for the Dartel template calculation (in order: GM, WM, CSF, bone, soft-tissue, air/background).
 Default value is: `1, 2, 3` (GM, WM and CSF are used).
 - `--smooth`: a list of integers specifying the different isomorphic full width at half maximum (FWHM) in millimeters used to smooth the images.
 Default value is: `8`.
 - `--modulate`: a boolean.
-If `True` output images are modulated and tissue count is preserved.
+If `True` output images are modulated and volumes are preserved.
 If `False` they are not modulated and concentrations are preserved.
 Default value: `True`.

 !!! note
     The arguments common to all Clinica pipelines are described in [Interacting with clinica](../../InteractingWithClinica).